earthlab/firedpy/README.md

 <img width="1900" alt="image" src="https://github.com/earthlab/firedpy/blob/main/firedpy/data/images/mahood_et_al_foto.png" />

 *Illustration of the MODIS sinusoidal projection and the tile system in which the data are stored.
-Figure is from Mahood et al. 2022*
+The MODIS satellites cover the entire earth's surface multiple times a day, but the tiles shown here are those in which the MCD64A1 product is generated, which FIREDpy then processes into fire event perimeters.
+Figure is from Mahood et al. 2022.*

 ## FIREDpy citations